tony-albanese/ci-project-1/project_readme.md

 1. Click on the link to go to the live deployed page.

 ## Credits
-w3schools for info on layout ideas
-CSS Grid and Flexbox
-Scribna for design principles
-Any image creating software, Canva, etc
-Meteral Card
-Drop shadow
 ### Content
 The information about the exam schedule was taken from [IBO](https://www.ibo.org/programmes/diploma-programme/assessment-and-exams/exam-schedule/) which is the IB's website.
 The exam weightings and times are taken from the IB DP Computer Science courseguide.